Naritasan Shinshoji Temple: a day-trip guide from Narita Airport

 Naritasan Park is a vast green space behind the temple, about 3.5 times the size of Tokyo Dome.

-With ponds, waterfalls, and seasonal scenery, it’s a peaceful place for a refreshing walk.
+With ponds, waterfalls, and seasonal scenery, it’s a good place to slow down and enjoy the surroundings.

 When I visited in midsummer, the sunlight on the green leaves made the whole park glow vividly.